 Goat yoga is in an open field with plenty of room.
 We have had several people come in a wheel chairs, but depending on the handicap, you may want to bring a friend to help.
 Please be aware that it is in a grassy field that can be damp or dusty from time to time.

 Yes children are welcome to come to a class, but still need a ticket regardless of age.
-We prefer that they are comfortable around animals and able to make it through a fun yoga class without wandering around.
-We have a lot of other animals so it can be tempting (horses, Chickens, Cows, Giraffes).
+We prefer that they are comfortable around animals and are able to make it through a fun yoga class, without wandering around.
+We have a lot of other animals so it can be tempting (alpacas, horses, Chickens, Cows).
 Some of our goats are around 35 pounds and don’t discriminate who they jump on.
 So please use your own discretion when bringing a child.

-April and Sarah can travel to your location for goat yoga, given there is a large enough group and an enclosed area to do so.
-The goats are also willing to travel out of state for Ellen Degeneres or other television shows.
+April and Sarah will go to your location for private goat yoga events within the metropolitan Phoenix area, and Tucson.
+Please go to our private events tab for details.
+The goats will only travel out of state for Ellen Degeneres and other major network television shows.

 Absolutely, but we have a few guidelines to follow.
 You can pick up and hold the baby goats if they come to you (and they will).
 Please dont chase them, we want to teach them that they can be comfortable and safe during yoga.
 We ask that you share the love, and limit your time holding baby goats.
 The babies will fall asleep and melt into your arms, so it can be really hard to give them up, but you have to be strong!
 Please put the goat down if it starts wiggling or bleating, as it may need to nurse.
 Do not take a baby away from their mom if they are lying next to each-other or nursing, again, we want them to feel safe.
 Our goats genuinely love Goat Yoga and enjoy jumping and playing with human interaction.

-All of our classes are held outside in a beautiful grassy field, so any poo becomes part of the Earth.
-Goats poo little tiny pellets, with no smell, and is full of minerals, which makes incredible manure for your gardens.
-We give it away for free, so if you are interested, bring a bag and take as much as you want!
-Goats dont usually poo on you, so if they do, consider yourself lucky
+We saved the best question for last… All of our classes are held outside in a beautiful grassy field, so any poo becomes part of the Earth.
+Goats poo little tiny pellets, with no smell, and full of minerals, and makes incredible manure for your gardens.
+We give it away for free… so if you are interested, bring a bag and take as much as you want!
+Goats don’t usually poo on you, so if they do, brush it off and consider yourself lucky!